vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/060/16_sapta_hotArastamidILate.md

 The seven Hotars reverently invoke just you, o Agni, the unabashed one  displaying great abandon.
 You split apart the rock with your heat and your flame.
 Agni, stand out  beyond the peoples.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+The sense of sutyájam is disputed.
+I ascribe to it the same metaphorical meaning as ‘abandon’ acquires in English, namely acting without constraint.
+This fits nicely with áhrayas- ‘unabashed, immoderate, unrestrained’.
+A fire blazing up out of control is presumably meant; in the next pāda it manages to split a rock -- a sudden glancing allusion to the Vala myth, in which Agni usually has no role.
 </details>

 <details><summary>+Griffith</summary>